-Prior to first day of class 100%
+Prior to first day of class.

-First Week (beginning the same day as

-late registration fee applies) 75%
+First Week (beginning the same day as late registration fee applies)

-Second Week 50%

-Third Week 25%

-b.
-Refund for Summer Term

-Specific dates are in the term schedule.
+25% - b.
+Refund for Summer Term Specific dates are in the term schedule.
 Each refund period is approximately three days during summer term.

-Refund for Mini-Terms

-See class schedule for refund policies on mini-terms.
+c.
+Refund for Mini-Terms See class schedule for refund policies on mini-terms.